Assistant Professor of Chemistry

 Electrochemical Imaging of Single Neuronal Cells.

 Neuronal communication is facilitated by the release of chemical messengers, often via a process called exocytosis.
-Electrochemical methods utilizing carbon-fiber microelectrodes have been extremely useful in the detection of easily oxidizable neurochemicals (e.g., dopamine, epinephrine, 5-hydroxytryptamine, and histamine) from single neuronal cells.
+Electrochemical methods utilizing carbon-fiber microelectrodes have been extremely useful in the detection of easily oxidizable neurochemicals (e.g., dopamine, epinephrine, 5-hydroxytryptamine, histamine) from single neuronal cells.
 Such experiments provide valuable information such as chemical identity, amount of the neurotransmitter released, event frequency, and kinetic information relating to fusion pore opening.
 Novel electrochemical imaging methodologies with nanoscale spatial resolution and very high temporal resolution are currently developed in our lab for studying cellular secretions from single neurons.
 The goal of this research is to study subcellular spatial distribution of exocytotic events and secretory machinery on single neurons.

 Nanometer-scale pores and channels offer tremendous opportunities in numerous analytical applications, such as single-molecule detection, and lab-on-a-chip devices.
 Silica-based nanopores are currently being developed to analyze single biomolecules (e.g., DNA, protein) and nanoparticles, and to study molecular interactions.